 Contact

-If you are interested in learning more about this process and would like to be involved, please let us know by send an email to the OVPI's Indigenous Citizenship Declaration Committee.
+If you would like to connect to learn more, send an email to the OVPI's Indigenous Citizenship Declaration Committee.